Use datastore resignaturing if you want to retain the data stored on the VMFS datastore copy.

 When you perform datastore resignaturing, consider the following points:

-The resignaturing process is crash and fault tolerant.
+- The resignaturing process is fault tolerant.
 If the process is interrupted, you can resume it later.

-You can mount the new VMFS datastore without a risk of its UUID conflicting with UUIDs of any other datastore, such as an ancestor or child in a hierarchy of storage device snapshots.
+- You can mount the new VMFS datastore without a risk of its UUID conflicting with UUIDs of any other datastore from the hierarchy of device snapshots.

 - In the vSphere Web Client navigator, select .